mwpowellhtx/ServiceProcess.Extensions/README.md

 #### Thread and Task Parallel

 Thread and Task Parallel are both supported.
-Whichever one you want to use, feel more comfortable with, or is more appropriate to your situation.
+Whichever one you want to use, feel more comfortable with, or is more appropriate to your situation, is completely up to you.
 We will break that down in a moment.

 ### IServiceWorker